platformsh/platformsh-docs/src/gettingstarted/cli/api-tokens.md

 For projects with more than one user it is often a good idea to create a dedicated "automation user" to run automation tasks such as backups.
 That way, that user can be given a very restrictive set of permissions limited to just its needed tasks.
 It will also show up in logs and activity streams as a separate entry from human users.

 Every user account needs its own unique email address.
-This account will not need an SSH key, however.
+This account may not need an SSH key, however, depending on the task to be run.
 The permissions it needs on a given project will depend on what automation tasks it will be running.
-Backups, for instance, require `admin` access, while checking out code from a CI server to run tests on it would require only `reader` access.
+Backups, for instance, require `admin` access but no SSH key, while checking out code from a CI server to run tests on it would require an SSH key but only `reader` access.

 We recommend having a separate automation user for each project to be automated.